brentkearney/workshops/README.md

       database: workshops_production
   ```

 4. Modify the schema to get rid of 'id: :serial', by calling e.g. (in Linux):
     `sed -i -e 's|, id: :serial||' db/schema.rb`

 5. Create the database:
   `rails db:schema:load`
   (`rails db:migrate` will not work due to unsupported SQL statements)

 6. Setup some default settings and admin account by calling
     `rails ws:init_settings`
     `rails ws:create_admins` # remember, you changed the credentials earlier

 7. Optionally, populate the database with demo data from `db/seed.rb`
     rails db:seed

 8. Set environment variables (refer to the end of `docker-compose.yml.example`).

 9. Start the application
     `rails s # short for: rails server`

-10. Login to the web interface (http://localhost:3000) with the account you setup in ws.rake, and visit `/settings` (click the drop-down menu in the top-right and choose "Settings").
+10. Login to the web interface [http://localhost:3000] with the account you setup in ws.rake, and visit `/settings` (click the drop-down menu in the top-right and choose "Settings").
 Update the Site settings with your preferences.

-### License:
+### License
 Workshops is free software: you can redistribute it and/or modify it under
 the terms of the GNU Affero General Public License as published by the Free
 Software Foundation, version 3 of the License.
 See the [COPYRIGHT](COPYRIGHT)